-East or West, one finds only fetters, lies, suffocation and emasculation.
+East of West, one finds only fetters, lies, suffocation and emasculation.
 In this state of things a man who feels and thinks can find no other way of liberation than to rebel against society and civilization.
 And to send to hell those who want to impose a new social organization on the free individual!
 "Guard against those who want to introduce orders - warned Diderot - to order always means to set one man over another, to place obstacles in their way."

-ENZO MARTUCCI Translated by S.M.)
+ENZO MARTUCCI (Translated by S.M.)

-evide total of A THOUGHT OUT OF SEASON Flog bus of monogo box
+A THOUGHT OUT OF SEASON